-Pennsylvania are the last of the old and undersized locks and dams on the Monongahela River and have been in service for almost 100 years.
-The Dam at Lock 2 and the Locks and Dam at Lock 3 are badly deteriorated and subject to failure. - No. 4 Winfield Lock and Dam, West Virginia.
-The new lock became operational in November 1997.
-The Board recommends completion of the entire project as soon as possible. - No. 5 McAlpine Locks and Dam, Kentucky and Indiana.
+Priority No. 3: Monongahela River Locks and Dams 2, 3 and 4, Pennsylvania, are the last of the old and undersized locks and dams on the Monongahela River and have been in service for almost 100 years.
+The Dam at Lock 2 and the Locks and Dam at Lock 3 are badly deteriorated and subject to failure.